Vienna boasts a very extensive public transport network, which provides frequent and easy access to all parts of the city.

 Trams

-The second main means of transport are the trams, which ply the streets of Vienna on one of the most extensive tram networks in the world.
+The second main mode of transport is trams, which ply the streets of Vienna on one of the most extensive tram networks in the world.
 For shorter journeys within the city centre or to hotels further away from the metro stations, trams serve well.

 Vienna's trams are recognisable by their distinctive red livery, with modern low-floor cars in particular plying the streets.
 The older classic trams, familiar from many photographs, are mainly found on lines 2 and D.